szczyglis-dev/py-gpt/README.md

 - `Presence Penalty`: Discourages the model from mentioning topics that have already been brought up in the conversation.

-- `Use Context`: Toggles the use of conversation context (memory of previous inputs).
-When turned off, the context won't be saved or factored into conversation responses.

-- `Context Auto-summary`: Toggles context auto-summarization on contexts list.
-(GPT-3.5 is used for this)

-- `Store History`: Dictates whether the conversation history and context are saved.
-When turned off, history won't be written to the disk upon closing the application.

-- `Store Time in History`: Chooses whether timestamps are added to the .txt files.
-These files are stored in the *history* directory within the user's work directory.

-- `Context Threshold`: Sets the number of tokens reserved for the model to respond to the next prompt.
-This helps accommodate responses without exceeding the model's limit, such as 4096 tokens.

-- `Max Output Tokens`: Determines the maximum number of tokens the model can generate for a single response.

-- `Max Total Tokens`: Defines the maximum token count that the application can send to the model, including the conversation context.
-To prevent reaching the model capacity, this setting helps manage the size of the context included in messages.

-- `Font Size (chat window)`: Adjusts the font size in the chat window for better readability.

-- `Font Size (input)`: Adjusts the font size in the input window for better readability.

-- `Font Size (ctx list)`: Adjusts the font size in contexts list.

-- `OpenAI API KEY`: The personal API key you'll need to enter into the application for it to function.

-- `OpenAI ORGANIZATION KEY`: The organization's API key, which is optional for use within the application.

 - `Auto-summary system prompt`: System prompt for context auto-summary (GPT-3.5 is used for this)